greybax/greybax.github.io/source/posts/2025-03-25-how-to-host-static-website-with-aws-s3-and-namecheap-domain.md

   * Delete all content from `yourwebsite.com` bucket, since its a redirect bucket.
   * Go to `Properties` -> `Static website hosting`.
 Edit `Hosting Type` to `Redirect requests for an object`.
 Select `https` Protocol.
 Save Changes.
   * Copy Endpoint URL it should looks like this: `http://your___website.s3-website-us-east-1.amazonaws.com/`.
 And we need to create new CloudFront distribution for it.
   * Create CloudFront Distribution.
 Paste link which wi've copied into Origin Domain field.
 Select `Viewer protocol policy` -> `Redirect HTTP to HTTPS`.
 Disable caching `Cache policy` -> `CachingDisabled`.
 CNAME -> `yourdomainname.com` without `www.` prefix Select Custom SSL certificat which we've created before.
 Click `Save Changes`.
 P.S.
-We should leave `default root object` blank here.
+We should leave `default root object` blank here and disable `Compress objects automatically`.
   * Go to Route 53 and create new record.
 Enable `Alias` -> `Route traffic to` -> `Alias to CloudFront Distrubution` and select just created distribution.
 Save Changes.
+13. Once all these steps are done you should be able to open your website on `yourwebsitename.com` and `www.yourwebsitename.com` without any issues.
+Morethover `yourwebsitename.com` will redirect be to `wwww.yourwebsitename.com` automatically

 Happy deploying your static website to AWS ✌🏼